RoyWales/Assignment1-GameEngineDesign-/README.md

 My main source I used was the unity manual to clear a few things up (linked below) https://docs.unity3d.com/Manual/index.html

-I also used the basic movement script that we covered in the tutorial
+I also used the movement script that we created for our game